Troubleshooting your VPN connection

 - Try restarting your machine.
 Sometimes a restart is necessary before you are able to connect using the VPN client.

 - Try uninstalling and reinstalling the client.
 On Windows, you can uninstall by downloading the installer and double-clicking it.
 On Macintosh, you can drag the file called VPN Client to the Trash from the Applications folder.
-Reinstall the program following the installation instructions available on the VPN main page.
+Reinstall the program following the installation instructions for Windows or for Mac.